barsae/DataFace/README.md

 ### Usage

-* Install DataFace as a [nuget package](https://www.nuget.org/packages/DataFace/) onto your solution.
+* Install DataFace as a [nuget package](https://www.nuget.org/packages/DataFace/) onto your solution
 * Create a repository model inheriting from DataFace.Core.BaseRepository
 * In the constructor, choose which IDatabaseConnection to use (only SQL Server is supported for now)
 * Fill out your model with stored procedures as methods of the repository.
 Use ToRows, ToSingleRow, and other helper methods to process your database results.